 Visitors to DSA supported accommodation sites

-Effective immediately and until further notice, all our Home Solutions and Mentoring Services sites are restricting visitor access to nominated decision makers only.
+All our Home Solutions and Mentoring Services sites continue restricting visitor access to nominated decision makers by appointment only.
 These visitors will be asked to wear a mask during their visit, regardless of where they live or where they have visited.

 All non-essential visitors are requested to postpone their visit until further notice, regardless of where they live or have visited.